beaglebreath/z2-LOMP/README.md

 ****mysql****
 at this time i have mysql installed and working.  i can happily create databases, tables and execute tedious sql statements.  i think i have mysql installed and working correctly.

-*php5
+****php5****
-    installing this took some trial and error.  i think that my zipit is doing something strange with files which are installed from ovpkg.  it seems like i need to edit files at the location
+installing this took some trial and error just like installing lighttpd.  i think that my zipit is doing something strange with files which are installed from ovpkg.  it seems like i need to edit files at the location //overlay/path/to/file rather than //path/to/file.
-    //overlay/path/to/file
-    rather than //path/to/file.
-I'll come back a address this later.

-    anyway, i ultimately wanted to install php5-fastcgi, so i did so without worring about installing php5 itself. as with the lighttpd; php5 was installed as well as the php5-fastcgi.
+I'll come back a address this later. anyway, i ultimately wanted to install php5-fastcgi, so i did so without worring about installing php5 itself. as with the lighttpd; php5 was installed as well as the php5-fastcgi.